comhon-project/comhon/README.md

 # Comhon!
+(under building, there's no release for the moment but you can use master branch)
 ## Synopsis

 Comhon!
 (Common Object Manager, Hashmap Or Nothing!) is an object manager based on gess what ?... hashmap!